emily1618/Data-Portfolio/Investing/README.md

 ```

-Getting the shares needed and total investment cost.
-We will need to obtain the closing price of the ticker with the lowest Sharpe ratio.
+Getting the shares needed and shares cost.
+We will need to obtain the closing price with the lowest Sharpe ratio:
 ```
 def get_port_shares(one_price, force_one, wts, prices):
   num_stocks = len(wts)